nhuwuuialavczna/springdemo/README.md

 ## Running the application

-To run the application from your IDE, simply run the `com.github.britter.springbootherokudemo.Application` class as a Java Application.
+To run the application from your IDE, simply run the `Application` class as a Java Application.
 Alternatively the application can be started from the terminal using maven with `mvn spring-boot:run`.
 After starting the application, point your browser to http://localhost:8080.